sanz86/cs-notes/_posts/2021-03-24-sd-introduction.md

 menu-desc: Introduction
 ---

 Systems design is the process of defining the architecture, product design, modules, interfaces, and data for a system to satisfy specified requirements.
 Systems design could be seen as the application of systems theory to product development.

+TF-IDF
+Term Frequency - Inverse Document Frequency